KiaEkstrom/Javascript_course/readme.md

 This is first javascript repository
-Now it is visible in vsc
+Now this is visible on vsc